krakenjs/makara/README.md

 a convention that makes the path to the file clear.
 The above could have omitted the leading "index." and the results would be the same.
 Text to the right of the = sign is a simple message string with the text of the message.
-If you have runtime values to be inserted, use braces to select the value from the dust template context as in the index.greeting line.
-This works because the content strings are inlined into your template during the build process so references like {userName} are simply handled by dust.`
+If you have runtime values to be inserted, use dust brace to select the value from the dust template context as in the index.greeting line.
+This works because the content strings are inlined into your template during the build process so references like {userName} are just handled by dust.
+Note that there is no restriction on inserting HTML tags into the messages.
+They are just another string of characters as far as the content processing is concerned.

 In addition to simple strings, we support lists (e.g, indexable list of messages) and maps (content indexable collection of messages).
 So the index.ccList above might